Maclovi/tgloader/README.md

 **YouTube Audio Downloader Bot** is a Telegram bot that allows users to download audio from YouTube links.
 The bot is designed with future scalability in mind, allowing for easy extension to support additional sources beyond YouTube.

 ## Features
 - Download audio from YouTube links.
-- File download limit up to 2 GB
+- Integration with teletnon to increase the limit from 50MB to 2GB
 - Future support planned for additional sources.

 ## Installation